-Students interested in applying to the major in Comparative Literature should review the following set of guidelines and consult with the Director of Undergraduate Studies in Comparative Literature, for the 2017-2018 academic year, Olga Solovieva.
+Students interested in applying to the major in Comparative Literature should review the following set of guidelines and consult with the Director of Undergraduate Studies in Comparative Literature, for the 2018/2019 academic year, Joshua Scodel.
 These guidelines aim to assist students in developing a balanced and cohesive interdisciplinary plan of comparative literary study.

 The major in Comparative Literature is comprised of seven self-selected courses, two foundational courses in comparative literary theory and history, and two courses in comparative literature methods & topics, with a BA project workshop serving as a capstone to the major.